 If you make this roasted butternut squash recipe, we’d love to hear how it turned out.
 Leave a comment below or share a picture on Instagram and mention @acouplecooks.

-This roasted butternut squash is baked in a hot oven and turns out irresistibly sweet and caramelized.
+This healthy butternut squash recipe is baked in a hot oven and turns out irresistibly sweet and caramelized.
 If you’d like, top with a dollop of Greek yogurt for a creamy counterpoint!
 And pickled onions add a tangy flair.

 - Make the 1 Hour Quick Pickled Onions.